moorepants/learn-multibody-dynamics/sympy.rst

 Symbols
 =======

-Symbols are created with the :external:py:func:`~sympy.core.symbol.symbols` function.
+Mathematical symbols are created with the :external:py:func:`~sympy.core.symbol.symbols` function.
 A symbol :math:`a` is created like so:

 .. jupyter-execute::